emptymalei/eerily/docs/index.md

-# Documentation for TRAY
+# Documentation for eerily

-Time seRies plAYground (TRAY) is a playground for time series.
+timE sERIes pLaYground  (eerily) is a playground for time series.